 Step 4 – Judge’s Signature

 Once the Stipulation of Settlement and the Divorce Packet are completed, they are submitted to the Courts for a Judge’s signature, completing the divorce once filed with the County Clerk.
-On Long Island, this Step can take from three to six months on the average.
+On Long Island, this Step can take from three to six months on average.
 Nassau County now has electronic service so three months is the average.
 In Suffolk County, this Step takes from four to six months.

 |How Long Does It Take To Get a Divorce Through Mediation|